eptalights/eptalights-python/docs/tokenized_operands.rst

 Working with Tokenized Operands
 ===============================

-All variables and constants used inside a step orr instruction of a function are tokenized operands.
+All variables and constants used inside a step or instruction of a function are tokenized operands.

 By leveraging tokenized operands and their underlying tokens, you can perform precise, granular analysis of code structures, preserving all semantic and syntactic information necessary for comprehensive static analysis.